 + PRO: Easy to make friends

 Otherwise, be on the lookout for organisations that host social events, as these are great places to meet likeminded individuals.
-Becoming a member of an expat club or society, such as the American Association or the British Club, is a great way to find out what’s on.
+Consider becoming a member of an expat club or society, such as the American Association or the British Club.
+These are the centre of the social scent for many expats.

-Expats can also consider taking a class, volunteering, or starting a blog about life in Singapore.
-These are all great ways to meet people.
+Expats can also consider taking a class, volunteering, or start a blog about life in Singapore.

 - CON: Pricey party scene